APoudel-ui/BCHM5420A-summer-2025/README.md

 The genomic analysis of Lactobacillus using nf-core/phyloplace will enable accurate phylogenetic placement and reveal distinct clustering that reflect their evolutionary relationships.

+Parameters

+--queryseqfile
+    A fasta formatted file with sequences to place.

+--refseqfile
+    Reference sequences, several popular formats supported e.g. aligned fasta and phylip.
+Unless when specifying an --hmmfile, the sequences needs to be aligned.

+--refphylogeny
+    Reference phylogeny.
+--model	Evolutionary model
+    used when estimating the phylogeny, e.g. “LG+F+R6”.

 ```mermaid
 flowchart TD
   A["Start: FASTA search of Lactobacillus (HMMER)"] --> B["Sequence Alignment (HMMER / Clustal Omega / MAFFT)"]